HamidKarimi-Rouzbahani/mrc-cbu-openscience-2021/_episodes/break_2.md

 originalRepository: mjaquiery/ukrn-wb-lesson-examples

 ---
-This is a time for you to get some refreshment and clear your mind a little in preparation for the next part of the workshop.
+This is a time for you to get some refreshment and clear your mind a little in preparation for the rest of the day.